Limited Submission Funding Opportunities

 Resubmissions

-Previously authorized applicants are not automatically authorized to submit if an award was not secured from past submissions.
+Previously authorized applicants are not automatically authorized to resubmit if an award was not secured from past submissions.
 Non-awarded PIs must go through the internal review and selection process again.
 In the LOI narrative, PIs should address concerns raised by the reviewers and how these will be addressed in the resubmission.

 Timeline and post-selection activity